iteles/Book-notes/Professional-Node-js-notes.md

 * `res.write(contents)` to write text or a buffer to the body of the response

 You can pipe any readStream into the response.
 If you wanted to pipe in a movie for example, you would create the readStream with `var rs = fs.createReadStream('test.mp4')` and then pipe it in using `rs.pipe(res);`.
-If you then open your browser to the port you bound the server to, the movie should start playing straight away even though it hasn't fully loaded because Node uses _HTTP chunked encoding_
+If you then open your browser to the port you bound the server to, the movie should start playing straight away even though it hasn't fully loaded because Node uses _HTTP chunked encoding_.

 You can also pipe in another process (such as a child process for example).